Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 There are countless reasons why someone might prefer the lightest electric bike over heavier models.
 While heavy e-bikes are known for providing more power to get riders through challenging terrain, a lightweight bike is easier to carry, which is handy if you live in an apartment building.
-They also offer a more effortless pedaling experience when you’re not relying on the motor assist function, and in some cases, can even be space savers if you opt for a folding e-bike.
+They also offer a more effortless pedaling experience when you’re not relying on the motor assist function, and in some cases, they can even be space savers if you opt for a folding e-bike.

 Finally, you’ll also need to consider your riding style, the type of terrain you’ll most frequently traverse, and how often you want to recharge your battery.
 Thankfully, lightweight e-bikes have come a long way, making them a solid choice for people who still want access to an assistive ride but don’t want to haul a heavy bicycle around between uses.